bruceravel/synchrotron_pop_up_book/photoshop.md

 ### Inserts

-These contain two copies each of the inserts for each experimental pouch.
+These contain the inserts for each experimental pouch.
 They show photographs of actual end stations and of the actual instrumentation represented by the papercraft versions.
 These are to be **printed two-sided** and can be printed on **normal** paper.

  * [Insert fronts](https://s3.amazonaws.com/SynchrotronPopUpBook/Inserts+Front.psd) (27.8 MB)
  * [Insert backs](https://s3.amazonaws.com/SynchrotronPopUpBook/Inserts+Back.psd) (9.8 MB)